 - 1 bunch of tender stem broccoli (broccolini)

-- 1 small bunch slender young carrots, peeled and trimmed.*
+- 1 small bunch slender young carrots, peeled. (see below for substitutions)

 - 1 medium zucchini, halved lengthwise and sliced crosswise into 1/2-inch pieces.